sopel-irc/sopel.chat/_upgrading/sopel-7.md

 break in a future release if not updated.
 Most of these are planned removals of, or changes to, API features deprecated long ago.

-We suggest reviewing these upcoming changes, and updating your own modules if they still use anything listed here, as soon as possible.
-Updating modules published to PyPI should take priority, especially modules written for Sopel 6 that are not future-proofed by capping Sopel's version in their requirements.
+We suggest reviewing these upcoming changes, and updating your own plugins if they still use anything listed here, as soon as possible.
+Updating plugins published to PyPI should take priority, especially plugins written for Sopel 6 that are not future-proofed by capping Sopel's version in their requirements.

-If you use third-party modules that have not been updated, we encourage you to inform the author(s) politely that they need to update.
+If you use third-party plugins that have not been updated, we encourage you to inform the author(s) politely that they need to update.
 Or better yet, submit a pull request or patch yourself!